jcatapang/deepdrugsearch/index.md

 ## In-development

 Here are the various features and updates to be expected in the months to come:
-1. Support for Mac OS X
-2. Import basis drugs via bulk SDF file and not just via bulk SMILES file
+1. Import basis drugs via bulk SDF file and not just via bulk SMILES file

 ## Support